Westwood, Los Angeles: 1970s–1980s

 The architectural style met a turning point in 1970, when a 24-story office building now known as the Oppenheimer Tower was built in the neighborhood and the design of new buildings soon became a blend of styles.
 The Oppenheimer Tower was used for the primary location in the 1978 episode of Emergency!, "The Steel Inferno".
 Wilshire Boulevard through Westwood is would become a major corridor of condominium towers, from Westwood Boulevard east towards the Beverly Hills city line, and of Class A office towers, at Westwood Boulevard and westward.
 The 1980s saw Iranian immigration to the area after the 1979 Iranian Revolution, and the beginnings of the Tehrangeles business corridor along Westwood Boulevard south of Wilshire Boulevard.
 Westwood Village's popularity as a shopping, dining, and nighttime entertainment district continued to rise, with commercial rents peaking in 1988.

 Decline of Westwood Village

-The Village suffered a major setback in the late 1980s, when gangs began to frequent the neighborhood and bother visitors; the problems culminated in January 1988 when a gang shootout resulted in the death of a 27-year-old bystander.
-The neighborhood's well-known bookstores and some movie cinemas began closing with the advent of large chain stores, Amazon.com and multiplex theaters.
+The Village suffered a major setback in the late 1980s, when gangs began to frequent the neighborhood and crime increased.
+The problems culminated in January 1988 when a gang shootout resulted in the death of a 27-year-old bystander.
 On January 30, 1988, gang violence brought nationwide attention to Westwood Village when Karen Toshima, a 27-year-old graphics artist, was killed as she crossed a Village street in a shootout between gang members.
 Her killer, Durrell DeWitt Collins, 23, was sentenced to two concurrent terms of 27 years to life in prison.
 In 2016, he was again denied parole until at least 2021.
-The episode led to the widespread impression that even affluent Westwood was not immune to the crime wave then ravaging Los Angeles.
+This episode led to the widespread impression that even affluent Westwood was not immune to the crime wave then ravaging Los Angeles.